-Within the last month or so, I started giving my gawjuss daughter Michaline, long meaningful hugs.
+Within the last month or so, I started giving my gawjuss daughter Michaline Frances Borek, long meaningful hugs.
 It’s a gesture I started doing without giving it much thought.
 “I’m hugging you as if it’s the last time” I said. (“I don’t want to see this posted anywhere” she said regarding the pic.
-There are times when you ask for forgiveness later.)
+I’ll ask for forgiveness later.)

 I tend to make meaningful lasting changes on a moment’s notice.
 Like the time I quit smoking 25 years ago.
 I never make New Years resolutions because odds are, they have a short shelf life, I a short memory, or simply the lack of drive or unwillingness to follow through.
 I, like most people, need a spark to get the flame going.